 Medina County property owners may petition the Board of County Commissioners for the construction, maintenance and operation of local water or sanitary sewer lines and appurtenances along the public highways adjacent to their property as part of the Medina County water or sewer system.
-A \$100.00 deposit is required to be submitted with the petition form and subsequently deducted from the fees if the construction of the water or sanitary sewer line project proceeds.
+All petitioning homeowners must agree to be assessed for their proportionate cost of the project.
+A \$100.00 deposit is required to be submitted with the petition form and subsequently deducted from the assessment, if the construction of the water or sanitary sewer line project proceeds.
 If after six (6) months of review the Sanitary Engineering Department finds that the project is not economically feasible, the project will not proceed and the deposit will be refunded upon submission of a written request by the property owner.